rickballard/CoCivium/legacy/Civium/discussions/Will_I_Have_Privacy.md

 ---

 **Conclusion:**
-Privacy in CoCivium must be intentional, granular, and sacred by default.
+Privacy in CoCivium™ must be intentional, granular, and sacred by default.
 But trust can unlock meaningful transparency—reciprocal, not coerced.